Disappearance of Federico Tobares: Leads and possible motives

 The other lead that was discarded was one that suggested that Tobares was kidnapped for ransom, mainly because his possible abductors have not reached out to his family for a payment.
 Investigators monitored Tobares' bank accounts to see if they were used after he went missing.
 Their analysis of his social media showed that his last activity was on Facebook, where Tobares made a profile picture change on 28 May, a few days before he went missing.
 Investigators believe that Tobares was probably hired as a cook by a drug lord for a party or event, without him knowing who he was cooking for.
 At some point, investigators surmised, Tobares might have seen something suspicious that put him in danger, or might have had a problem with someone at those private events.
 In addition, investigators concluded that rival gang members might have kidnapped Tobares to send a message to his employers, as part of a gang retaliation.

 His family stated that Tobares' enthusiasm for work went down a few months before he disappeared.
 He told his sister that he was scared, and one time he called her sobbing.
 In March 2013, he spoke to his sister and told her that he wanted to return to Argentina.
 They believe that Tobares was kidnapped because he might have seen something suspicious while on the job that his employers did not want him to see.
-Tobares worked at Hotelito Desconocido and Nudoki Sushi Bar, but he was also a hired chef for private parties; his family told investigators that Tobares was sometimes taken by the CJNG, Tobares' last employer, to their private islands in western Mexico to cook for their exclusive events.
+Tobares worked at Hotelito Desconocido and Nudoki Sushi Bar, but he was also a hired chef for private parties; his family told investigators that Tobares was sometimes taken by the CJNG, Tobares' last employer, to remote areas near beaches in western Mexico to cook for their exclusive events.
 He was not allowed to leave for a few days and was prohibited from using his cellphone while he was there.
 His family believes that at one of those private parties, Tobares saw something suspicious and began asking third-parties to clarify what he saw.
 When the CJNG found out what he was doing, Gerardo reportedly threatened him and told him to ask those question to his face.
 A week before his disappearance, Gerardo reportedly ordered Tobares to close down the sushi restaurant and fire all of the employees.